12d Synergy + Trimble Quick Sheet

 Tip

-Creating a managed folder and download dependency rule in your template will ensure it is rolled out across all your Jobs, with no further input required.
+Creating a managed folder and download dependency rule in your template will ensure it is rolled out across all your Jobs, with no additional input required.

 For more details about Download Dependencies, please access the 12d Synergy Knowledge Base.